CMake Tools 1.1.0 - Sorry to Keep You Waiting

 Well, all the worries are now a thing of the past: CMake Tools 1.1.0 now

-to provide a featureful, complete, and correct
+integrates with cpptools to provide a featureful, complete, and correct

 editing experience!

-now exposes an extensibility API for custom configuration provision.
+cpptools now exposes an extensibility API for custom configuration provision.

 CMake Tools 1.1.0 implements and uses that API.
 Put ‘em together and you’ve got

-IntelliSense that knows exactly where your #include
+IntelliSense that knows exactly where your #includes should resolve,

-s are in effect, what compiler you are using, and what -std
+what #defines are in effect, what compiler you are using, and what -std

 flag you’ve set for a file.